 Wuyi teas have a two major idiosyncrasies: First, they are plucked only during Spring, and second, they are baked multiple times: at harvest time, then once again a half year later.

 The Wuyi Mountains are situated in Fujian Province, China.
 With its more than a thousand-year-old history of tea cultivation, and approximate 200 different subgenera of the tea plant, Camellia sinensis, the area is listed as a UNESCO World Heritage Site.
 The mountain’s volcanic nature reappears in the character of the tea: fiery, vitalizing ambiance and strong chaqi.

-We found plum, herbs, ash in the smell of the steamed Gaiwan.
-The harmonic tastes of it constantly changing in the mouth; cinnamon, dark chocolate, flowers, roasted chestnut, spicy peppers, some candy, citrus black tea in the aftertaste.
+We found plum, herbs, and ash in the smell of the steamed Gaiwan.
+The harmonic tastes of it constantly change in the mouth; cinnamon, dark chocolate, flowers, roasted chestnut, spicy peppers, some candy, and citrus black tea in the aftertaste.
 There are some woody, sweet, cognac-like tastes and a bit of coconut in the later pourings.
 You’ll barely recognize all these interesting, complex tastes because of the strong, clear chaqi.
 It’s got 6′ points in our 7-grade system, really interesting, special tea.

 Quantity: 5-6 grams per 150ml.